xinyang22/assignment-1/README.md

-Credits:W3 school.
-Media:The photos used in this site were obtained from google.
 Acknowledgements:I received inspiration for this project from people around me and also from the mental health campaign that have been going on in singapore.